 If the variable compensation plan is ambiguous about whether the employee is entitled to the variable compensation during the reasonable notice period, then the employee will be entitled to the variable compensation if the variable compensation would have been paid during the reasonable notice period.25

-If a plan states that payment of variable compensation is discretionary the employer must use its discretion in a fair and reasonable manner.26
+If a plan states that payment of variable compensation is discretionary the employer must use its discretion in a fair and reasonable manner23Chann v.
+RBC Dominion Securities Inc., 2004 CanLII 66310 (ON SC)

 Employers who desire to require former employees to mitigate their damages and thereby potentially reduce the amount to which employees are entitled upon dismissal must ensure that the employment agreement expressly states that the termination entitlement is subject to the duty to mitigate.
 A major problem faced by employers whose current employment contracts contain termination clauses silent on the subject of mitigation is that they cannot simply have their current employees sign new employment contracts containing a revised termination clause.
 A court is unlikely to enforce the new termination provision because the revised employment contract will lack the necessary consideration to form a legally binding contract.